gilescope/iunit/readme.md

 iunit = "*"
 ```

+## Example Trait Tests

+To demonstrate the power of trait tests we need some traits.

+The eclectic crate ( https://github.com/apasel422/eclectic ) defines a set of collection traits for the standard collections.
+(Collections traits were in Rust pre 1.0 but were not ready for inclusion into v1.0 so were removed.)

+In this repository you will find some of the Rust collection tests recycled to exercise the collection traits.

 ## Open Questions

   1. How do we get the test framework to enumerate all the individual tests.